 Information Discovery and Illegal Evidence

 Spouses often intercept their partner’s mail to use as evidence to gain an advantage in divorce proceedings.
 However, there is already a legal avenue that allows you access to this information.
-After your divorce claim has been filed with the court, you and your Manhattan divorce attorney can initiate the discovery process.
+After your divorce claim has been filed with the court, you and your divorce lawyers in Manhattan can initiate the discovery process.

 Overall Impact on the Tone of the Divorce Case